hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

 ### 1 May 2026

+#### Retirement of API versions

+The below API versions, which had previously been deprecated, have now been retired and are no longer available in Sandbox or Production.

+- Individual Calculations API v7.0
+- Business Details API v1.0

 ### CIS Deductions API